 Katie adds, “Pack some long sleeve t-shirts, and then a cardigan or a sweater to put on over them if it gets chilly, and most importantly, take a light waterproof raincoat to put on over the lot.
 I can’t travel without a waterproof jacket.
 I know, it’s a stereotype that it always rains in Scotland, but I’ve learned from (a lot) of experience that the one time you don’t take a jacket with you, it’s going to rain.”

 I couldn’t agree more.
 Rain is your companion in Scotland year around.
-No matter how well you dress, expect your clothes to get at least a mist, if not fully drenched, if you don’t bring a rain jacket.
+No matter how well you dress, expect your clothes to get at least a mist, if not fully drenched, if you don’t bring a rain jacket in your weatherproof backpack.

 What to Wear in Scotland

 If you want to feel like a newb, just wear a t-shirt and shorts for a summer day, or wear only a heavy winter jacket for protection in the winter.
 As Katie says, “The most important thing about packing for traveling to Scotland is to take layers, because we’re not joking when we say we can experience four seasons in one day.

 Let’s cover kilts.
 While they are comfortable to wear on the appropriate occasion, if you aren’t at a wedding or on a Stag Do (bachelor party), expect to get a few weird looks.
 Scots do not wear kilts outside of ceremonies and sporting events.
 If you’re not Scottish, expect to be interrogated about why you’re wearing a kilt, as many are not fans of the kilt, a national cultural symbol, becoming a kitschy costume.

 Packing Tips for the Scottish Country and Highlands

 Whether you’re in the Highlands, the Shetland, Orkney Islands, or the Isle of Skye, you’ll notice that you’re more exposed to the elements as these places are on the more remote and wilder side of the country.